UV-complete and stable Quintom Dark Energy models in the light of DESI DR2: Introduction

 Let us close the introduction by mentioning a set of previous and recent attempts with seemingly similar characteristics with the current work which, however, have neither an essential overlap with our construction nor they address all the issues that a quintom-like model may develop, in contrast to our case.
 A recent, interesting, approach which combines a broken-$U(1)$ generalized Proca vector field with a scalar field as dark energy dof, that could give the phantom crossing, was presented in \cite{Tsujikawa:2026xqm}.
 Even though in similar spirit, this work has no overlap with the quintom UV-completion that we propose here.
-On the other hand, UV-completions involving hidden sectors which admit breaking of the Lorentz-invariance and crossing of the phantom divide are found in \cite{Holdom:2004yx, Rubakov2006PhantomWU, Libanov:2007mq}.
+On the other hand, UV-completions involving hidden sectors which admit breaking of the Lorentz-invariance and/or crossing of the phantom divide are found in \cite{Holdom:2004yx, Elizalde:2004mq, Rubakov2006PhantomWU, Libanov:2007mq}.
 However these constructions, even in the absence of instabilities, can at best produce a Quintom-A phantom crossing in disagreement with the current experimental data.
-Finally, an attempt to use a brane-world scenario on a 5-dimensional spacetime with infinite fifth dimension which allows for a phantom phase was developed in \cite{Dvali:2000hr}.
-However, the latter was focused on the emergence of 4d Newtonian gravity on a brane in 5d flat space and for a minimal setup suffers from several phenomenological subtleties.
+Finally, an attempt to use a brane-world scenario on a 5-dimensional spacetime which allows for a phantom phase was developed in \cite{Dvali:2000hr, Mishra:2025goj}.
+However, the former (under infinite fifth dimension) was focused on the emergence of 4d Newtonian gravity on a brane in 5d flat space and for a minimal setup suffers from several phenomenological subtleties.
 Among them is the presence of ghost instabilities which cannot be (naturally) cured, in contrast to our case.
-Therefore, to our knowledge this is the first consistent UV completion of quintom-like models that could provide a Quintom-B type crossing of the cosmological boundary.
+The latter, although interesting and successful on the phantom crossing, depends strongly on the presence of the extra dimension at the effective Hubble rate as well as does not provide a clear motivation regarding the origin of the scalar potential on the brane.
+Therefore, to our knowledge, the present construction differs from these works in its NPGHU origin, its higher-derivative boundary action and its finite-cutoff mechanism for regulating the phantom sector.